 Frequently Asked Questions

 A: As a residential college, Augustana affirms the value of living in community together and therefore requires students to live in on-campus housing.
-The college has a two year residency requirement for students who enroll at the college for the first time beginning in 2014 or later.
+The university has a two-year residency requirement for students who enroll at the university for the first time beginning in 2014 or later.

 A: Over 2/3 of our full-time students choose to live on campus.

 A: Every housing application is carefully examined and efforts to assign your roommate are based on several criteria.
-Students who do NOT designate a mutual request for each other on the housing contract will be assigned roommates on the basis of the Housing Office's best judgment, using all information listed.
+Students who do NOT designate a mutual request for each other on the housing contract will be assigned roommates on the basis of the best judgment of the Center for Campus Life, using all information listed.
 Race, creed, or national origin will not be considered as a determinant in assigning roommates.